Fish evolutionary biology

 Hi!
 I’m Thomas,

 I’m a broadly trained fish biologist interested in many aspects of fish life, from reproduction and development, anatomy and morphology, genetics, and evolution.
 I am most interested, however, in fish living or adapting to extreme or changing environmental conditions.
-I am currently a Research Associate in John Postlethwait laboratory at the University of Oregon.
+I will be opening my lab in January 2025 as an Assistant Professor in the Department of Biology at the University of Alabama at Birmingham.
+Until then, I am a Research Associate in John Postlethwait laboratory at the University of Oregon.
 I obtained an Engineering degree in fisheries and aquaculture sciences and received my PhD in France on a fellowship co-funded by INRAE and IFREMER, which are the French equivalents of the USDA and NOAA, respectively.

 Fish account for more than half of vertebrate species and are found in almost every aquatic environment on the planet, from the surface to hadal depths, from pole to pole, from marine to freshwater.
 But the true extent of fish diversity and the ways by which it evolved in such a dramatic array of body shapes, physiologies, and habitats, still remains poorly understood.
 Aquatic ecosystems today face extreme risks.
 Global warming and human activities are altering them at a magnitude never seen before.
 Many abiotic factors, such as temperature and pollution, as well as biotic factors, such as viruses and parasites, represent major threats to living organisms, including fish.
 These perturbations can tip a species or an ecosystem from a healthy state to collapse.
 We, however, have a limited understanding of fish sensitivity and resilience to ecological disturbance.
 We are therefore unable to predict how global warming and human activities will affect fish and how to mitigate our impacts to preserve the existing biodiversity and the services it provides.